Why So Many COVID Predictions Were Wrong

 The recession was so short in part because the United States spent more than $5 trillion in economic stimulus following the COVID-19 outbreak in an overwhelmingly bipartisan undertaking—the first pandemic bill, the CARES Act, passed the Senate 96–0, marking a shift in both parties’ willingness to enact large stimulus packages.
 According to the Tax Foundation, the United States had the second-largest fiscal response as a percentage of GDP of all industrialized countries, an effort that included direct checks to almost every American and generous extended unemployment benefits.

-The Brookings Institution economist Louise Sheiner explained to me that Great Recession heuristics were a poor fit for this recession because the government had made many people financially whole.
+The Brookings Institution economist Louise Sheiner explained to me that Great Recession heuristics were a poor fit for this recession because the government made many people financially whole.
 Unemployment benefits, for instance, replaced more than 100 percent of wages for many people who found themselves without work.
 This ensured that people kept buying things and paying their rent.
 In fact, poverty declined significantly, and as researchers at the Federal Reserve Bank of St. Louis noted, personal savings skyrocketed.
 Even among folks who did lose their job, unemployment benefits led to tax revenue, both in the form of income taxes and sales taxes from benefit-enabled purchases, which buoyed state coffers.

 Job recovery was also much swifter after this recession than the last.
 Permanent job losses took nearly eight years to recover after 2007; this time they’ve taken just two.

-This success may be related to another failed prediction: that a wave of small-business failures would hinder rehiring.
+And this success may be related to another failed prediction: that a wave of small-business failures would hinder rehiring.
 But, according to research from the Federal Reserve, actual closures are “likely to have been lower than widespread expectations from early in the pandemic.”
 Because many businesses did not permanently close, workers were able to get rehired as the economy stabilized.

 These facts lead to one potential umbrella explanation for why dire warnings based on the previous recession never came to pass: Quite simply, policy makers heeded those warnings and effectively intervened.

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.